 - The second thing to remember is that the application must be made to the member secretary of the pollution control Board.

 - The point to be highlighted is that the application has to be made under rule 9 as provisioned under the Plastic waste management Rules.

-- The applicant must specify the reason for which the registration is required for, for example, the registration can be related to the manufacturing of the multilayered plastics or it might be related to the manufacturing of the plastic carry bags that too whether they are petroleum based or compostable.
+- The applicant must specify the reason for which the registration is required, for example, the registration can be related to the manufacturing of multilayered plastics or it might be related to the manufacturing of plastic carry bags that too whether they are petroleum based or compostable.

-- Next in line is the need for the applicant to specify about the manufacturing capacity.
+- Next in line is the need for the applicant to specify the manufacturing capacity.

-- A copy must be attached in case the unit has been registered under the District Industries centre falling under the state government.
+- A copy must be attached in case the unit has been registered under the District Industries center falling under the state government.

 - The applicant must also mention the amount of capital that has been used as an investment.

 In the nutshell it can be concluded that the ultimate power and authority lies in the hands of the PIBOs who must ensure that the disposal of plastic is carried in a safe and sound manner.
 For this purpose, the producer must fetch the registration certificate from the respective state pollution control board.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.